harrylawsoon/Writing-Portfolio/README.md

-I truly believe even technical work can – and should – be presented in a compelling and engaging way, and I further believe I have that unique ability.
-Not only through report writing aimed at fellow professionals, but through experience writing speeches for technical presentations or the production of fun public-facing infographics which seize and hold the attention of even the most unenthusiastic and non-technical audience.
-This ability isn’t just a superfluous boast, it’s vital to cross-functional collaboration, technical marketing, and feasibility proposal; these domains require an individual who is both well-versed in the technical detail and theory, in addition to the effective application of the English language.
+I truly believe even technical work can – and should – be presented in a compelling and engaging way, and I further believe I have that unique ability; not only through report writing aimed at fellow professionals, but through experience writing speeches for technical presentations and the production of fun public-facing infographics which seize and hold the attention of even the most unenthusiastic and non-technical audience.
+This ability isn’t just a superfluous boast, it’s vital to cross-functional collaboration, technical marketing, and feasibility proposals.
+These domains require an individual who is both well-versed in the technical details and theory, in addition to the effective application of the English language.
 That’s me.